Koch Chemie Micro Cut M2.02 vs. M3.02 – a detailed comparison for ambitious home users

 The decision between M2.02 and M3.02 depends on the user's goals:

-• you want to achieve a perfect, show-worthy finish.
+• you want to achieve a perfect, show-quality finish.

-• the paint is already largely free of defects and only the last holograms need to be removed.
+• the paint is already largely defect-free, and only the last holograms need to be removed.

-• you want to treat particularly sensitive, dark varnishes.
+• you want to detail particularly sensitive, dark paints.

-• you want to correct light to medium defects and create shine in one step.
+• you want to correct light to medium defects in one step and create gloss at the same time.

-• you maintain an everyday vehicle where perfection is not the top priority, but a visibly improved result should be achieved quickly.
+• you are maintaining an everyday vehicle where perfection is not the top priority, but a visibly improved result should be achieved quickly.

-• you want to save time without sacrificing a good finish.
+• you want to save time without compromising on a good finish.

-Many ambitious detailers combine both products: First, they correct defects with the M3.02 , then perfect the finish with the M2.02 .
-This provides both solid correction performance and the ultimate high-gloss result.
+Many ambitious detailers combine both products: first, defect correction is performed with M3.02, then the finish is perfected with M2.02.
+This provides both solid corrective performance and the ultimate high-gloss result.

 Share